 Learn how to make these trending Smashable Chocolate Heart using just 1 ingredient.
-This Breakable Heart Pinata Cake is not only easy to make but so much more fun to break using a hammer and get to your surprises!!!
+This Breakable Chocolate Heart Cake is not only easy to make but so much more fun to break using hammer and get to your surprises!!!

 What is Chocolate Smash Heart?